DonaldKisaka/Calculatorapp2.0/README.md

 # Calculatorapp2.0
-This is the calculator app that I created.
+This is the calculator app that I created using javascript, html and css.